Levia/get-routes/README.md

 # get-routes package

-Display and select the routes of your project.
+Display and select the routes of your Ruby on Rails project.

 Use `cmd-alt-r` to display the list of the routes.
 Use `cmd-alt-l` to reload all the routes.